Arcdarelle/TEST1/README.md

 3. To check or modify the DNS configuration, you can vi in the **/etc/resolv.conf** file, search for the hostname of your server to see its DNS address

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`# nmtui (use this command to configure network parameters)At the end of the network configuration with nmtui, you can use the Activate a connection menu to refresh the network## DNS Issue Resolve vi /etc/resolv.conf search the name of the server`
+`# nmtui (use this command to configure network parameters)At the end of the network configuration with nmtui, you can use the Activate a connection menu to refresh the network## DNS Issue Resolve vi /etc/resolv.conf search the name of the server`

 **Note:** After configuring the IP address of your server, you can use that to connect remotely using Visual Studio Code or any other SSH tool